Hendrix-CS/csci151/labs/codingbat.md

 the desired function behavior, and fill in a suitable function definition.

-{% include note.html content="Unfortunately, CodingBat does not like it if you use the Tab key.
-You will have to use spaces to indent your code." %}

 Once you have filled in a definition for the function, click "Go".
 CodingBat will automatically run your function on a number of test inputs and check whether it has the required behavior.
 If your function passes all